0-hack/DefenderMind/readme.md

 All incident data is saved to a persistent Docker volume.
 This means your changes will be preserved even if you restart the container.

-The JSON file is stored in the container at: `/app/data/security-incidents.json`
+The default JSON file is stored in both the container at: `/app/data/security-incidents.json` And in your host machine at: '/var/lib/docker/volumes/defendermind_defender-data/_data/security-incidents.json'

 ## Manual Data Export/Import